 To find a lymphoedema practitioner in your local area, visit the National Lymphoedema Practitioners Register (NLPR), which is a public register of lymphedema practitioners in Australia and New Zealand.
 It includes physiotherapists, massage therapists, occupational therapists and nurses.

 Compression garments are sometimes used to treat lymphoedema.
-They can be quite costly, however government subsidies are available in all Australian states and territories except South Australia.
+They can be quite costly, however government subsidies are available in all Australian states.
 BCNA's lymphoedema fact sheet includes detailed information on state and territory subsidies.

 For more information on lymphoedema and its treatment, you may like to: